 Student studying from home for their Introduction to Criminal Justice course in the online bachelor’s degree.
 Student studying from home for their Introduction to Criminal Justice course in the online bachelor’s degree.
-Wananga landing

 Undergraduate

-Bachelor of Criminal Justice Online
+Online Bachelor of Criminal Justice

 Get career-ready with Aotearoa’s only online Bachelor of Criminal Justice.
 Understand the system from governance and law enforcement to rehabilitation and reform.
 Study law, psychology, sociology, philosophy, Indigenous studies, and human services.
 Tackle real issues from policing and corrections to youth justice and reform — guided by insights from justice-sector employers.